VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Experiments

 \subsubsection{Lighting Direction Control}

 VidCRAFT3 enables accurate and realistic lighting direction control for both synthetic and real reference images.
-As shown in Fig.~\ref{fig:image_with_differ_control}(c), with camera and object motion fixed, supplying a sequence of lighting directions produces videos whose illumination follows the control signal while preserving appearance.
-Notably, although training samples contain only \emph{static} lighting directions, the model produces coherent responses to \emph{time-varying} direction sequences at test time, demonstrating the combined generalization of direction-level conditioning and temporal modeling.
-Prior methods largely target portraits and rely on HDR environment maps rather than interactive, direction-level control in general scenes.
-Their evaluation protocols are also incompatible with our VLD benchmark.
-Accordingly, we report results on VLD and verify design choices via ablations (Table~\ref{tab:ablation_lighting_representation}, Table~\ref{tab:ablation_lighting_embedding}).
-Table~\ref{tab:lighting_main} presents metrics on the Haven and BOP scene types: VidCRAFT3 performs comparably on both, with slightly better results on BOP.
+As shown in Fig.~\ref{fig:image_with_differ_control}(c), with camera and object motion fixed, supplying a sequence of lighting directions produces videos whose illumination follows the control signal while preserving the appearance.
+We compare VidCRAFT3 with DiffusionRenderer~\cite{liang2025diffusion} in Table~\ref{tab:result_VLD}.
+While DiffusionRenderer achieves lower FID and FVD, likely due to its substantially larger volume of training data, including 150,000 auto-labeled real-world video segments, VidCRAFT3 significantly outperforms it in PSNR, SSIM, LPIPS, and CLIPSIM.
+Qualitatively, Fig.~\ref{fig:qual_VLD} illustrates that DiffusionRenderer often produces faint or static shadows that fail to synchronize with light source transitions.
+In contrast, VidCRAFT3 generates pronounced shading and cast shadows that are physically consistent with the time-varying lighting sequence.
+Notably, although training samples contain only static lighting directions, the model produces coherent responses to time-varying sequences at test time.
+This generalization is enabled by the frame-wise conditioning design, which explicitly injects a lighting direction at each frame, allowing the model to handle time-varying lighting despite being trained on static samples.
+Table~\ref{tab:lighting_main} presents metrics on the Haven and BOP scene types, showing that VidCRAFT3 performs comparably on both, with slightly better results on BOP.
 This suggests that a \emph{single spotlight} is easier to disentangle than \textit{environment light + spotlight}, while the small gap indicates that our model exhibits \emph{scene-agnostic} domain generalization.